Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: The CovAgent Framework

-Fig. \ref{fig:covagent_arch} shows the concrete workflow of this enhanced agent's architecture.
+Fig. \ref{fig:enhanced_arch} shows the architecture of this enhanced agent.
 During initialization, the Router delivers the system prompt and the Agent is given access to the specification and design files via read\_file, with Update State recording the context consumed.
 The workflow then enters an iterative loop: the Agent calls run\_verification\_cycle with its generated stimulus, the Tool Node executes the composite write, compile, simulate, and parse pipeline atomically, and Update State merges the new coverage database and checks termination conditions.
-If cumulative coverage remains below 100\% and no termination condition is met, the Router injects structured coverage feedback and returns control to the Agent for a refined iteration.
-When coverage reaches 100\%, or the agent exhausts a limit, the Router triggers the analysis phase: a finalize prompt instructs the Agent to write a report classifying residual coverage, after which the workflow terminates.
+If no termination condition is met, the Router injects structured coverage feedback and returns control to the Agent for a refined iteration.
+When termination conditions are met, the Router triggers the analysis phase: a finalize prompt instructs the Agent to write a report classifying residual coverage.